Mock Theory Test

 25 / 40

-25. What should a driver do when entering a tunnel?
+25. What should the driver do when approaching a humpbacked hill?

 26 / 40